Most sales advice suggests that to sell products and services as solutions to needs you must uncover your prospect’s pain.

 The reasons are simple:

-- If the prospect communicates his business afflictions to you, then it is likely that he will want them to go away if it’s possible, and if it makes sense to invest the time, money, and brainpower to get rid of them.
+- If prospects communicate their business afflictions to you, then it's likely they want them to go away if it’s possible, and if it makes sense to invest the time, money, and brainpower to get rid of them.

 - Each affliction you uncover gives you the chance to explore it fully to discover its true business impact.